Improving Video Instance Segmentation via Temporal Pyramid Routing: Experiment

-\textbf{Comparison the Previous Works} Finally, we give a detailed comparison on our methods with previous work in Tab.~\ref{tab:sota}.
+\textbf{Comparison with the Previous Works on YouTube-VIS-2019} Finally, we give a detailed comparison on our methods with previous work in Tab.~\ref{tab:sota2019}.
 The comparison contains several aspects, including accuracy, speed, inference type and backbone network.
 Though MaskProp~\cite{mask_pro_vis} obtains higher mAP, that method is much slower.
 Moreover, MaskProp combines multiple networks such as video object detection network~\cite{bertasius2018object}, Hybrid Task Cascade Network~\cite{htc} for cascade feature learning and the complex High-Resolution Mask Refinement post-processing.
-Our method shares a much simpler pipeline and it can be a plug-in module to improve the video instance segmentation methods.
-As shown in the Tab.~\ref{tab:sota}, our TPR improves the various models with little FPS drop.
-In particular, with ResNet101 and DCN~\cite{dai2017deformable} as backbone, our method can achieve \textbf{40.5 \% mAP} while running at 8.2 FPS.
+Our method shares a much simpler pipeline and performs the online inference.
+As shown in Tab.~\ref{tab:sota2019}, our TPR improves the various models with little FPS drop.
+In particular, with ResNet101 and DCN~\cite{dai2017deformable} as backbone, our method can achieve \textbf{42.2\% mAP} while running at 8.2 FPS.
+We also verify the generality on larger Swin Transformer~\cite{liu2021swin} as backbone in the bottom of Tab.~\ref{tab:sota2019}.
+After using the Swin-base backbone, our method can achieve 45.9 AP while running at 4.8 FPS which is better and faster than the MaskProp.

+\textbf{Comparison with the Previous Works on YouTube-VIS-2021} We report the recently proposed MaskTrack R-CNN and SipMask-VIS on this dataset using official implementation for comparison.
+We also compare the recently proposed CrossVIS~\cite{yang2021crossover} for fair comparison.
+From the Tab.~\ref{tab:sota_vis_2021}, our method achieves better results than previous works.